Win-Win Simple Solution or Financial Disaster?

-In order for the mediation to be successful, the parties must both be good “candidates” for the mediation process.
-This means that the parties:
+In order for a mediation to be successful, the parties must both be good “candidates” for the mediation process.
+Being a good "candidate" means that the parties:

-- ARE BOTH WILLING TO LET THE OTHER SIDE HAVE 51% & NEITHER HAS A NEED TO WIN;
+- ARE BOTH WILLING TO LET THE OTHER SIDE HAVE 51% OF THE ASSETS & NEITHER PARTY HAS A NEED TO WIN;

-- Have not been victims of abuse in the relationship;
+- Have not been a victim of abuse in the relationship;

-For mediation to be successful, the parties must define “fair” in a similar way.
-Everyone claims to want a fair deal.
+- Define “fair” in a similar way.
+Everyone proclaims a desire to want a fair deal.
 However, many people differ on what they feel is fair.
-In fact, the definitions can be and usually are extraordinarily different – at least in the beginning.
+In fact, the definitions can be and usually are extraordinarily different.

 Preparation for Mediation